katerina-tziala/fullstackopen2019/part7/bloglist/frontend-webpack/README.md

 1. Make sure that all the dependencies of the *Bloglist App* are installed.

-2. Navigate from your terminal inside the /part7/bloglist/frontend-webpack directory and run ***npm run eslint***.
+2. Navigate from your terminal inside the /part7/bloglist/frontend-webpack directory and run ***npm run lint***.

 ## Building and Running the App